HNSS-US/IDEs/Visual-Studio-Code/My-Extensions.md

    (bashdb now included in package).
 7. shellman
    Learn Bash Scripting with Shellman, examples included.
 [Download](https://github.com/yousefvand/shellman-ebook) free ebook (pdf, epub, mobi).
+8. Remote - SSH
+  The Remote - SSH extension lets you use any remote machine with a SSH server as your development environment.
+This can
+  greatly simplify development and troubleshooting in a wide variety of situations.